lancejpollard/rel.js/readme.md

 2. relational algebra tree to use for making queries.
 3. transformer from query to relational algebra tree.
 4. cost estimator, given JSON description of system.
+5. query optimizer / simplifier, so it can make roughly optimal queries.

 It won't actually perform the queries, that will be saved for somewhere else.